 This is a huge benefit.
 Before cloud computing we planned and reserved capacity for a few months in advance.
 Cloud computing brought that time down to a few minutes.
 And serverless goes a step further and charges us for 100ms of usage, without the need to reserve any capacity.

 Is serverless cheaper?
 Serverless functions cost $0.20 for 1,000,000 requests, with the first million requests free each month.
 A request is 100ms of function execution.
 Comparing the price per 100 ms, it’s probably not cheaper than the traditional cloud server.
 But your server never works at full capacity, and in the best case scenario at least 50% of server capacity and cost are wasted.
 Because of less waste, serverless is much cheaper in practice.
-It is so much cheaper that you can pay only $107 to serve 400,000 monthly active users!
+It is so much cheaper that you can !

 With serverless, your application is split into smaller parts.
 You can think of them as micro services.
 All these micro services communicate through events or HTTP requests.
 In practice, this means that you’ll have a service such as image resizing separated from upload and other image related functionalities.
 As many of those functionalities are used on most projects, this means that you’ll be able to fully reuse the image resizing service on your next project.

 How does that work in practice?
 Since Vacation Tracker is a serverless application, it’s billing functionality is connected to Stripe Billing.
 But as it is a separate service, we simply need to deploy our billing service to our next product, and to write its bindings to the product database.
 By doing that we can save 95% of development time for the billing feature of our next product.